Spatial Network Calculus: Toward Deterministic Wireless Networking: Numerical Results

 Fig. \ref{fig-changedistance} shows the impact of different hardcore distances on the link success probability lower bound for high-requirement users.
 This analysis considers scenarios where transmitters for high-requirement and low-requirement users are positioned at distinct hardcore distances.
-Specifically, when the hardcore distances $H_1$ and $H_2$ are set to 1 meter, the link success probability lower bound reaches its minimum.
-This decrease is attributed to the increase density of transmitters, which intensifies the interference within the wireless network.
-Furthermore, when the hardcore distances are set as $H_1 = 2$ meters and $H_2 = 1$ meter, a higher link success probability lower bound is observed.
+Specifically, when the hardcore distances $H_1$ and $H_2$ are set to $1$, the link success probability lower bound reaches its minimum.
+This decrease is attributed to the increase in the density of transmitters, which intensifies interference within the wireless network.
+Furthermore, when the hardcore distances are set as $H_1 = 2$ and $H_2 = 1$, a higher link success probability lower bound is observed.
 This improvement can be attributed not only to the reduced density of transmitters regulated by the hardcore distance, but also to the power control strategy, which allocates less power to low-requirement transmitters, thereby reducing the overall level of interference within the wireless network.

-In Fig. \ref{fig-changebeta}, the impact of the parameter $\beta$ within the $\beta$-power control strategy on link success probability lower bound, with $\beta$ varying from 1 to 200 and $\theta$ set at $-15\,\mathrm{dB}$, is illustrated.
-It shows a clear increase in the link success probability lower bound for low-requirement users as $\beta$ increases, which coincides with a decrease in link success probability lower bound for high-requirement users.
+{In Fig. \ref{fig-changebeta}, the impact of the parameter $\beta$ within the $\beta$-power control strategy on link success probability lower bound is illustrated, with $\beta$ varying from $1$ to $200$, $\theta$ set at $-15\,\mathrm{dB}$, and the hardcore distances $H_1$ and $H_2$ are set to $1$.} It shows a clear increase in the link success probability lower bound for low-requirement users as $\beta$ increases, which coincides with a decrease in link success probability lower bound for high-requirement users.
 Furthermore, there is no optimal $\beta$ value that achieves higher link success probability lower bound for both high-requirement and low-requirement users simultaneously.